theupdateframework/taps/tap4.md

 Because a delegation is also a target file, a global root can delegate to target files of other repos.
 This allows a simple way to provide both global and namespaced target files.

-# Motivation

-See Abstract.

-# Rationale

-See Abstract.

 # Security Analysis